Websites that work for people of all abilities

 That's why Accessly was built.

 We believe anyone should be able to access any site without difficulty, and that people with disabilities should have equal access to the web as a given.

-The Americans with Disabilities Act (ADA) protects the rights of persons with disabilities and requires the vast majority of business owners, regardless of the size of their business, to make their products and services available to all people, regardless of their abilities.
+The Americans with Disabilities Act (ADA) protects the rights of people with disabilities and requires the vast majority of business owners, regardless of the size of their business, to make their products and services available to all people, regardless of their abilities.

 The U.S. Department of Justice has repeatedly affirmed its position that the ADA applies to websites, and many businesses have faced lawsuits for failing to have accessible websites.
 So many, in fact, that website accessibility lawsuits increased 3600% from 2015 to 2018.

 These lawsuits are particularly devastating to small businesses that frequently lack the resources to effectively defend the litigation and make the required website changes--let alone pay the fines and fees.